elishateng/elishateng.github.io/pages/about.md

 permalink: /about/
 ---

 Hello!
-I am Elisha.
+I am Eelis.
 Nice to meet you~

-Hyvää päivää!
-Minun nimeni on Elisa.
-Hauska tutustua~
+(Hyvää päivää!
+Minun nimeni on Eelis.
+Hauska tutustua~)

 Staff Engineer with over 11 years of experience building UI frameworks and turning design documents into runnable code.